 Along with its cast of up-and-coming young stars that included Kiefer Sutherland, Jason Patric, Jamie Gertz, and ‘The Corey’s’ (Corey Haim, Corey Feldman), The Lost Boys gave vampires an 80’s makeover.
 Forget about the Gothic roots of vampires from Hammer Horror and Universal Studios.
 The Lost Boys injected some fun and a ‘coolness’ factor into vampire mythology with its teen vamps.
 These weren’t tortured souls sulking in the shadows.
 On the contrary, Kiefer Sutherland’s ‘David’ and his vampire pack were hip, motorcycle-riding rebels.
 The lived n an abandoned hotel with a giant Jim Morrison poster in the background.
 Just like it’s tagline, ‘they slept all day, and partied all night.’
 It was a direction that made the vampire instantly more appealing to its young target audience in the 1980’s.

-Most of the film’s humour is delivered courtesy of The Frog Brothers (Corey Feldman and Jamison Newslander), the inept teen ‘vampire slayers’.
+Aside from its high pop culture I.Q., Schumacher expertly juxtaposed horror and comedy.
+The Lost Boys never slips into the more absurdist horror-comedy of The Evil Dead or Return of the Living Dead.
+No, a more mainstream effort, The Lost Boys focused on hip, snappy one-liner’s.
+Most of the humour comes courtesy of The Frog Brothers (Corey Feldman and Jamison Newslander), the inept teen ‘vampire slayers’.
 Admittedly, much of this humour is a bit ‘hit and miss’.
-Some of the one-liners are more likely to elicit groans today.
+Like the neon-80s clothes, some of the one-liners are groanworthy now.
 References to ‘Eddie Munster’ and ‘the blood-sucking Brady Bunch’ probably haven’t aged well.
-But much of the humour plants both feet successfully, giving The Lost Boys a sense of wild, escapist fun missing from most vampire films.
+But much of the humour plants both feet successfully, giving the horror-comedy a sense of wild, escapist fun missing from most vampire films.